AliRezaJoodi/Electronics_Exercises/PSU_DCDC_SEPIC_NonIso_Async_LT3844/README.md

-## SEPIC DC-DC Converter, Non-Isolated, Asynchronous, Based on LT3844
+## SEPIC DC-DC Converter, Non-Isolated, Non-Synchronous, Based on LT3844
 Note: The initial design is from the LT3844 datasheet.
 I just adjusted it to fit my requirements.
 Note: An exercise to understand the DC-DC converter.